 Common side effects may include:

-vaginal itching or discharge, changes in your menstrual periods, light vaginal bleeding or spotting;
+vaginal itching or discharge, changes in your menstrual periods, breakthrough bleeding;

 thinning scalp hair; or